nanos-world/docs/versioned_docs/version-latest/core-concepts/server-manual/server-installation.md

 Clone the repository, then we will need to replace the file `libstdc++.so.6` inside the folder `x64lib`.
 You will need a newer version of this file with at least `GLIBCXX v3.4.26`.
-You can grab it inside an updated linux distro such as Ubuntu 20.04, Debian 11.
+You can grab it inside an updated Linux distro such as Ubuntu 20.04, Debian 11.
 To check if the file has at least `GLIBCXX v3.4.26`, use this command :
 ```
 strings libstdc++.so.6 | grep LIBCXX